godotengine/godot-docs/tutorials/xr/openxr_settings.rst

 -----------------

 These control whether or not binding modifiers can be used.
 Binding modifiers are used to apply thresholds or offset values.
+You can find information on how to use and set them up on the XR action map page :ref:`here <doc_binding_modifiers>`.

 Analog Threshold
 ~~~~~~~~~~~~~~~~